In this article

 Non-deductible business expenses for LLCs

 Non-deductible business expenses, on the other hand, are any expenses that you can’t claim as business tax deductions for your LLC.
-While you should always keep an eye on spending regardless of whether you can write it off, it’s especially important to avoid non-deductible expenses whenever possible because they don’t do anything to lower your tax bill.
+While you always need to keep an eye on spending regardless of what you can write off, it’s especially important to avoid non-deductible expenses whenever possible since they don’t help lower your tax bill.

 • Personal expenses: Personal meals and entertainment, clothing, haircuts, grooming costs, personal travel expenses, vehicle expenses that aren’t related to business use